 Down syndrome occurs in people of all races and economic levels, though older women have an increased chance of having a child with Down syndrome.
-A 35 year old woman has about a one in 350 chance of conceiving a child with Down syndrome, and this chance increases gradually to 1 in 100 by age 40.
+A 35-year-old woman has about a one in 350 chance of conceiving a child with Down syndrome, and this chance increases gradually to 1 in 100 by age 40.
 At age 45 the incidence becomes approximately 1 in 30.
-The age of the mother does not seem to be linked to the risk of translocation.
+The age of the mother, or birthing parent, does not seem to be linked to the risk of translocation.

 Since many couples are postponing parenting until later in life, the incidence of Down syndrome conceptions is expected to increase.
 Therefore, genetic counseling for parents is becoming increasingly important.
 Still, many physicians are not fully informed about advising their patients about the incidences of Down syndrome, advancements in diagnosis, and the protocols for care and treatment of babies born with Down syndrome.

 Does Down syndrome run in families?